Invariant manifolds and stability for rough differential equations: Rough differential equations

 \subsection{Basic objects, definitions and auxiliary Lemmas}

-In this part, we introduce some elements of rough path theory and the definition of integral in this concept.
-We will also prove several auxiliary Lemmas for future purposes. \end{assumption} \begin{remark} If we assume $\frac{1}{3}< \gamma\leq\frac{1}{2}$, then our calculations become much easier, and the third \emph{L\'evy area} is superfluous.
-During this paper, we are considering the more involving case, i.e., $\frac{1}{4}<\gamma\leq\frac{1}{3}$.
-All statements remain true for $\frac{1}{3}< \gamma\leq\frac{1}{2}$ under our assumption. \end{remark}
+In this section, we introduce key concepts from rough path theory and define integrals within this framework.
+Furthermore, we establish several auxiliary lemmas that will be instrumental in the subsequent section. \begin{remark} If we assume \( \frac{1}{3} < \gamma \leq \frac{1}{2} \), the calculations simplify significantly, and the third \emph{Lévy area} becomes superfluous.
+In this paper, however, we address the more challenging case, namely \( \frac{1}{4} < \gamma \leq \frac{1}{3} \).
+All statements remain valid for \( \frac{1}{3} < \gamma \leq \frac{1}{2} \) under Assumption~\ref{ASSVVNN}. \end{remark}